 As you can see in our screenshot above, the app allows you set a different temperature for bed time, deep sleep, and the morning.
 You can also set particular days and times to have the Pod regulate temperature.

 But, does the heating/cooling feature work well?
 And how does it work?
 Firstly, yes, it works well.
 When you heat the mattress you can certainly feel the surface warming up to a cozy temperature.
 When you switch on cooling, you can likewise feel the bed cooling down.
-It won’t get as cold as the Brooklyn Bedding Aurora mattress, but it will get colder than the standard surface temperature.

 How does the “Fluid-Based Thermoelectric System” actually work?
 The bed comes with a Hub that looks like a desktop computer (shown above).
 Attached to the mattress is a spine that runs from the Hub to the Active Grid cover.
 This feeds hot, cold, or neutral-temperature water into the cover.
 You won’t feel the water—and it feels nothing like a water bed—but the water is the cooling and heating agent.
 In fact, the cover has little veins that pull through the water.
 You can certainly feel the little veins in the cover, but you can’t tell whether they contain water or not.

 Similar to the standard Eight Sleep Smart Mattress, the Pod will track your sleep, among other things.
 By default, the system will provide you information about your prior night’s sleep, including an overall sleep quality score as well as more targeted metrics such as awake time, sleep time, sleep stages (i.e. light, deep, REM sleep), respiratory rate, and more.
 Below is a screenshot of the sleep tracking screen in the mobile app.